-Where it is written in the Book of Genesis, Let us make man in our image, (the Hebrew word for in our image is betzalmenu בְּצַלְמֵנוּ) after our likeness (בְּצַלְמֵנוּ כִּדְמוּתֵנוּ), note that the word image (i.e., tzelem: צֶלֶם) is from an unused word, which means to shade according to the Brown-Driver-Briggs Hebrew Lexicon, it derives from the word tzel (צֵל), which is the modern-day Hebrew word for shadow, which gives us a deeper understanding of btzalmenu, which means in our shadow.
+Where it is written, Let us make man in our image, (the Hebrew word for in our image is b'tzelemenu בְּצַלְמֵנוּ) after our likeness (בְּצַלְמֵנוּ כִּדְמוּתֵנוּ), note that the word image (i.e., tzelem: צֶלֶם) is from an unused root, which means to shade according to the Brown-Driver-Briggs Hebrew Lexicon, it derives from the word tzel (צֵל), which is the modern-day Hebrew word for shadow, which gives us a deeper understanding of btzalmenu, which means in our shadow.
 We were created in the shadow of God!

 How does a shadow form?
 It is when sunlight or any light hits an object, and the exact form of that object casts a shadow.
 If we think of a person who is moving, that shadow does exactly what the person does.
 The shadow is an exact representation of the person.
 In a sense, we could say the shadow casts a reflection of the person.
 The shadow is proof that a person is there!